Clinical Student Internships

 Overview

 The Brooks Clinical Student Internship program provides mentoring and patient (or participant) based learning opportunities to physical therapy/assistant, occupational therapy/assistant, and speech language pathology students.
 We also offer high-quality experiences for students pursuing degrees in recreational therapy, music therapy, exercise physiology, kinesiology, public health, and others.
+Depending on their discipline and goals, students have the opportunity to complete an internship at one of our unique care settings spanning the post-acute system of care.

 Clinical internships at Brooks Rehabilitation are highly competitive due to the variety of settings and specialties we offer, as well as the robust opportunities you can experience while here with us.
 Students are provided a comprehensive orientation and are given the resources to identify shadowing opportunities of interest across our system of care.
 We also invite students to join us for networking and learning events throughout the year, such as Grand Rounds, Journal Clubs, Research Connection Events, and many more!